BhJaipal/snip-hub/README.md

 # snip-hub

-I am gonna create CodingHubButBetter with Express
+## I am gonna create CodingHubButBetter by:

+> Nuxt for Frontend
+>
+> Appolo and GraphQL for Backend
+>
+> and MongoDB as Database